Parents’ Haunting Shadows

 Her resentment doesn’t come alone – it triggers an equally abhorrent sense of guilt and shame which she compensates for by harbouring secret contempt for mothers who don’t seem to do their best.

-The Swiss psychoanalyst told A.I.
+The famous psychologist told A.I.
 Allensby about a remarkable Quaker that he had met, a man who couldn’t imagine ever having done anything wrong in his entire life.
-Sadly, when his children grew up, his son turned to theft and his daughter to prostitution.

 “Because the father would not take on his shadow,” said Jung, “his children were compelled to live out the dark side which he ignored.”